Canalipalpata: Description

+In addition to "ordinary" radioles, some Canalipalpata possess one or more highly modified radioles located on the dorsal part of the head; These are the operculum, which is a cone-shaped cartilagenous structure located at the distal end of a long cartilaginous stalk.
+When threatened or disturbed, the animal withdraws rapidly into its protective calcareous tube and employs the operculum as a "plug" to occlude (close) the entrance to the tube.
+The operculum, which is usually similar in color to the other radioles, secretes a mucus which seems to possess antibiotic properties.
+It is not unusual for the worms to have two crowns, and hence two opercula.
+Serpulids and sabellids are two families of the Sabellida suborder of Canalipalpata tubeworms that are very similar morphologically, but they can be readily distinguished by the fact that while both have radioles, the sabellids (such as Sabella pavonina) lack an operculum.

+Function

-An adult worm typically has about 40 radioles in its crown, covered by tiny, hair-like branches called cilia.
+An adult worm typically has about 40 radioles in its crown, with their ventral surfaces covered by tiny, hair-like branches called cilia.
 This arrangement gives the crown the appearance of a small fan or feather duster (for which the animals are often referred to as fanworms, or feather duster worms).
-When extended, these heavily ciliated radioles trap particles of organic matter and transport them towards the mouth.

-Use in filter feeding

-The ventral surface of each radiole is covered by cilia that rhythmically move in such a way as to create a current in the surrounding water column.
-This current carries planktonic particles from the underside of the crown upwards through the net of radioles to the dorsal surface.
+When extended, these heavily ciliated radioles trap particles of organic matter and transport them towards the mouth; the radioles rhythmically move in such a way as to create a current in the surrounding water column which carries planktonic particles from the underside of the crown upwards through the net of radioles to the dorsal surface.

 The dorsal or upper side of each radiole has a ciliated longitudinal radiolar food groove running down its center, extending along its longitudinal axis from the tip to the center of the crown.
 Planktonic food particles are swept into these grooves, where they become trapped in a coating of mucus.
 At this point, the animal subjects the particles to an examination and selection process, whereby any particles determined to be unsuitable due to size or chemical composition are rejected by the animal and discarded back into the water column.
 Once the selection process is complete, the cilia transport the particles towards the mouth, from where they enter the digestive tract.

-Use of radioles in respiration

 While they are primarily feeding structures, the radioles also serve as respiratory organs.
-Because of this role in gas exchange, the structures are commonly referred to as "gills".